 svn delete.
 Finally, once our

-working copy contains only the
+current working copy contains only the

 libcomplex 1.1 code, we commit the changes we made to get it